 You know that kind of rage you feel when your ears get hot!
 That’s the rage that overtook me the other day and only my good breeding and the fact that my parents raised me to be polite and respectful are the only reasons I held my tongue.

 That and the fact that talking to a wall would have had a more receptive reaction.
+How dare someone question me about how many children I have, two is enough for us.
+That’s our business.

 I was talking to a mom I have NEVER met before despite our daughters being in the same class at school for over two years.
 We were ‘sharing’, getting to know each other and she said she had four children which I was surprised about because I only knew of the three who were all in the pre-school/primary school.
 She explained that her older child was in the high school.
 She saw the surprise on my face, and when I asked if she was planning on having any more she said “Yes, maybe another four.”
 My reply: “My goodness, you are very brave.”